-During the year ended December 31, 2020, the Company granted 2.4 million stock options.
-The options granted expire in 2028, with all the options vesting equally over three years beginning one year from the date of grant.
+The remaining 5.5 million options granted expire in 2030, with all the options vesting equally over three years beginning one year from the date of grant.

 During the year ended December 31, 2021, the Company granted 3.4 million stock options.
 The options granted expire in 2029, with all options vesting equally over three years beginning one year from the date of grant.